livechat/react-native-livechat/README.md

 To obtain authorization data (redirect_uri and client_id), you need to create a new LiveChat app.
 See our [Creating LiveChat apps](https://developers.livechatinc.com/docs/getting-started/guides/#creating-livechat-apps) documentation.

+- `client_id` - identifies the application, you will receive it after creating a new application in [Developer Console](https://developers.livechatinc.com/console/apps)
+- `redirect_uri` - it must be one of the URLs that you entered when creating the new app in the [Developer Console](https://developers.livechatinc.com/console/apps)

 ![LiveChat license ID](react-native-app-details.png)

 If you don't have an account, you can create one [here](https://www.livechatinc.com/).

 ### Installation

-To import LiveChat for React Native, run the following command:
+To import LiveChat for React Native, run the following command to install required dependency (react-native-webview) and react-native-livechat library:

 ```javascript
 npm install react-native-webview react-native-livechat --save